doersino/markdeep-thesis/README.md

 ### Notes

 * The first two pages of the document – the title page and the empty page after it – are intentionally lacking page numbers.
 Page numbers commence with "1" on page 3 of the document.
+* This tool converts Markdeep's endnotes into footnotes.
+* Similarly, the target URLs of links specified using Markdown are shown in footnotes.
-* Markdeep's endnotes are converted into footnotes by this tool.
+* Note that Markdeep's [`insert` functionality](https://casual-effects.com/markdeep/features.md.html#including/insertingotherdocuments) does not play well with this tool.
-* Note that this tool includes no fancy (e.g. BibTeX-style) way of managing references – it doesn't extend Markdeep's capabilities in this respect.
+* Also note that this tool includes no fancy (e.g. BibTeX-style) way of managing references – it doesn't extend Markdeep's capabilities in this respect.
 You'll need to manually make sure that your formatting is consistent if that's something you or your advisor cares about.
 (This is certainly a feature that would be neat to integrate!)
 * It would also be neat (although Markdeep should ideally include this functionality) to have a way of linking to sections such that the link markup is automatically replaced with section numbers.
-* TODO links create footnotes
-* TODO document that markdeep includes (for individual chapters, e.g. thesis.md.html, 01-title.md, 02-abstract.md, 03-introduction.md, ..., 99-bibliography.md?) don't work as of now

 ### License